Podcastindex-org/podcast-namespace/README.md

    Item (optional | multiple)

-   This element is required at the channel level.
-And, it MUST contain, at minimum, a latlon point and a country code.
+   This element must contain, at minimum, a latlon point and a country code.
 Although, an OSM specification is highly recommended.

     - latlon: (required) A latitude/longitude point reflecting the location associated with this show or episode.
 This could be where it is made, or alternatively a location which features in the podcast.
     - osmid: (recommended) From the OpenStreetMap API.
 If a value is given for osmid it must contain both 'type' and 'id'.